skipio11/chaos-engineering/content/20_ec2/00_setup/_index.en.md

 ---
-title: "Setup lab environment"
+title: "Prepare Workshop"
 weight: 1
 chapter: true
 draft: false
 ---

-# Setup lab environment
+# Prepare Workshop

 In this workshop, we will build the following architecture.
 ![image](/images/20_ec2/architecture.png)